JerBouma/FinanceToolkit/README.md

 > **Net Current Asset Value**

 The net current asset value is a financial metric that represents the total value of a company’s current assets minus its current liabilities.
-It indicates the extent to which a company’s short -term assets exceed its short-term liabilities.
+It indicates the extent to which a company’s short-term assets exceed its short-term liabilities.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_net_current_asset_value).

 </details>